-Have you picked up a September issue of Better Homes & Gardens?!
+Have you picked up the Better Homes & Gardens Stylemaker issue?!
 If not, hurry and get one!
-It’s their annual Stylemaker issue and this year, I’m one of them!
+This year, I’m one of them!
 I cannot express just how much it means to be featured in this way, especially given my history with the BH&G team and attending the event for years (read 2016 and 2017 recaps here)

 My feature was part of their Throwback section, which they have in every issue.
 It’s just what it sounds like: it showcases a concept/idea from an older issue and gives a modern take on it.
 This throwback was surrounding travel.
 I have been connected to the editors of the magazine via Instagram since I’ve attended the Stylemaker event so many years in a row, and my frequent travels caught their eye!
 They asked me to select a few travel essentials that would be great for their readers!